darshandsoni/jalibut/README.md

 You can see a gallery of projects that have used Jalibut on the [showcase](https://darshandsoni.com/jalibut/showcase/) page.
 If you would like to add your project to the list, just submit a PR with the relevant info.

+### Regex

+Jalibut supports regex right out of the box.
+Simply use regex in the search bar and it will filter.
+Note that because of live search, you may get nonsensical (or even no results) as you're typing but the correct result should render once you have finished the expression.
+A basic example?
+Try typing in "pattamar|deep" and see what happens.

 ## Data

 All searchable data is stored as a JSON array in the file `objects.js`.
 Three example attributes (`name`, `image`, and `description`) are provided to make it easy to get started: